original logo

 3. No-Show - The grace period for late arrivals to a scheduled game is 30 minutes.
 More than 30 minutes late is a forfeit loss against the absent player, and rescheduling the game is not an option.
 The game is a loss, with a reduction in Reliability Rating.

-4. Problems in the Game – (see Statutes, Section 11).
+4. Problems in the Game - Problems in the game; (see Statutes, Section 11).
 You will have to familiarize yourself with Section 11 of the Statutes, “Conduct of the Game.”
 There are details pertaining to game parameters, and procedures outlined for frequent disconnections, and for games lost due to server shutdown.
 Please read it.

-5. Behavior – Player conduct issues, such as making insulting remarks or accusations of cheating, are enforced under the Statutes (3.B and 3.D).
-Common sense is your guide in applying these rules, and you should consult with the Conference Director or Chief TD.
+5. Behavior– Player conduct issues, such as making insulting remarks or accusations of cheating, are enforced under the Statutes (3.B and 3.D).
+Common sense is your guide in applying these rules, and you should consult with the Supervisor of TDs, Entry Clerk, or Chief TD.

 Player conduct issues other than those that may have appeared in the forum in the course of scheduling the game should NOT be added to the forum.
-Report such issues to the Conference Director or the Chief TD in separate, non-forum, mail.
+Report such issues to the Supervisor of TDs, Entry Clerk, or Chief TD in separate, non-forum, mail.

-2. Invalid Attempts to Reschedule - Sometimes, you'll see a player try to reschedule after no-showing (i.e. after the grace period), or try to schedule after having missed the second contact deadline.
+7. Invalid Attempts to Reschedule - Sometimes, you'll see a player try to reschedule after no-showing (i.e. after the grace period), or try to schedule after having missed the second offer deadline.
 This is never allowed, no matter the extenuating circumstance.
 Players should be able to count on a planned game time.

 6 - Rulings – Types of Rulings for Games Not Played